6 Best Women’s Sleeping Bags for Backpacking in 2024

 • What we don’t like: requires a proper sleeping pad for maximum warmth, custom orders can take a while to ship

-The downside of the Enlightened Equipment Quilts is that they don’t have a hood, a design intended to shave weight.
-You can either wear a beanie to bed or Enlightened Equipment also sells a separate Torrid Hood that only weighs 2 or 4 ounces depending on fill.
+The thing I don’t like about the Enlightened Equipment Quilts is that they don’t have a hood, a design intended to shave weight.
+If it’s cold, I either wear a beanie to bed or Enlightened Equipment also sells a separate Torrid Hood that only weighs 2 or 4 ounces depending on fill.
+Also since you sleep directly on your sleeping pad, I suggest wearing pants since I find my sleeping pad to be a bit scratchy when it’s directly touching my skin.

 Enlightened Equipment two person sleeping quilt for backpacking laid out in tent